weikailin/cs6222-fa23/100-wknote.md

 We assume that the OWF $f: \bit^n \to \bit^n$.
 This is w.l.o.g.: if input is shorter, then we pad the input with unused random bits;
 if the output is shorter, then we pad the output with fixed bits.
+The same applies to the new notions in this section, namely weak PEG and PEG.

 Historically, the first construction of PRG from OWF is given by [HILL'99](https://epubs.siam.org/doi/10.1137/S0097539793244708), which was initiated by [IL'89](https://ieeexplore.ieee.org/document/63483) and [ILL'89](https://dl.acm.org/doi/10.1145/73007.73009).